Overview:

 Strunz, a former editor-in-chief of Germany’s Bild tabloid, rejects any suggestion that ownership shapes editorial decisions.
 But skepticism persists — fueled in part by Strunz’s own past at Bild, where hardline commentary on immigration and Islam helped define the paper’s political profile.

 The bottom line: Euronews appears to have reached profitability in a punishing market for general-interest news outlets operating outside paywalls.
-But in Brussels and beyond, black ink does not close the debate.
-It sharpens it — raising a question that goes beyond balance sheets: independent from whom, exactly, and for how long?
+And the broadcaster continues to engage with Europe’s viewers.
+But in Brussels and beyond, the black ink and massive audience do not close the debate.
+They sharpen it — raising a question that goes beyond balance sheets: independence from whom and for exactly how long?

 WHO: Euronews is Europe’s largest international news media organisation, majority-owned (97.6%) by Alpac Capital.
 The broadcaster is led by CEO and editorial director Claus Strunz and operates across digital, television and multilingual platforms in more than 160 countries.